-Established in 1995 with a focus on disability and mental health, CHESS has now evolved into a dynamic organisation covering two collaborative areas of service – Employment Services and Community Services.
+Established in 1995 with a focus on disability and mental health, CHESS has now evolved into a dynamic organisation delivering a variety of professional employment, wellness and disability services.

 Passion & Purpose

-Armed with empathy and compassion, we aim to break the negative cycle of isolation experienced by people living with mental illness and disability by facilitating access to services and identifying barriers to care.
+We strive to break the negative cycle of isolation experienced by people living with disadvantage by facilitating access to services and identifying barriers to care.